haiwen/seafile-admin-docs/manual/deploy/notification-server.md

 ## Notification Server in Seafile cluster

-In Seafile Pro edition, the notification server is the same as community edition notification server.
+There is no additional features for notification server in the Pro Edition.
+It works the same as in community edition.

-If you enable [clustering](../deploy_pro/deploy_in_a_cluster.md), You need to deploy notification server on one of the servers.
+If you enable [clustering](../deploy_pro/deploy_in_a_cluster.md), You need to deploy notification server on one of the servers, or a separate server.
 The load balancer should forward websockets requests to this node.
-The notification server configuration corresponding to each node of the cluster is as follows.

-The notification server configuration should be the same as in community edition:
+On each Seafile frontend node, the notification server configuration should be the same as in community edition:

 ```
 [notification]